davisonio/davison.io/_pages/projects/index.md

 - [AccountantsTeam](/accountantsteam/) - The website of AccountantsTeam - Complete Accounting & Bookkeeping Solutions at low monthly costs
 - [Ride Around Hook](/ridearoundhook/) - The website of Ride Around Hook - a brand new charity cycling event
 - [Winton House](/basingstokeoffice/) - The website of Winton House - Serviced Office Solutions in Basingstoke
-- [Snapbot Sightings](/snapbotsightings/) - Sharing the latest places where you can find a Snapbot to buy Spectacles by Snap Inc
+- [Snapbot Sightings](/snapbotsightings/) - Get the latest news and updates on Spectacles by Snap.
+Always on the lookout for Snapbots.
 - [Awesome GIF](/awesome-gif/) - A curated list of awesome GIF resources